Silvery vs Bubble Tea

 rendered := style.Render("Hello")Lip Gloss v2 integrates with Bubble Tea for automatic color downsampling -- truecolor styles degrade gracefully on 256-color or 16-color terminals.

-Silvery uses semantic theme tokens with 38 built-in palettes:
+Silvery uses semantic theme tokens with 84 color schemes:

 <Text color="$primary">Important</Text>